The Sherlock Holmes Society of London

 And looking at his detective skills, it’s a wonder we hadn’t figured that out before.
 The characters come at us fast and furious here, and part of the pleasure is there’s no need to spend any time establishing them.
 We know what to expect from Holmes and Watson, Revels shows us enough to realise that this is still the recognisable duo, despite Watson’s shock at finding out about his friend’s true origins, and that allows the majority of the book to be spent throwing ever-more bizarre obstacles at the pairing and watching them stretch themselves to their limits trying to overcome them.

 Full marks, as well, for a Watson who is significantly more of a man of action, as in the original stories, than the bumbling fool found in some of the pastiches.

 The supporting cast is a mixture of cameos from the usual suspects such as Lestrade, Mrs Hudson, and Mycroft, and the legendary characters thrown in to the tale.
 I won’t spoil too much by listing the other adversaries – everyone mentioned above comes into the first 30 pages or so – but they’re interesting foes who present a worthy challenge for the great detective and his sidekick, and my blood was well and truly pumping as we reached the final showdown.

 The author’s Twitter feed informs me there’s a sequel in progress at the moment, and it’s found a place rather high on my ‘most wanted’ list.

 High recommendation to Sherlockians with a sense of fun, in particular, but more generally to anyone looking for a fast-paced thriller."

-Buy this book on our website and you'll be supporting our #bookstotrees campaign.
-Every book sold on our site contributes to conservation efforts in Kenya, with a tree planted and named for you by the kids at Happy Life Children's Home.
+Buy this book on our website and you'll be supporting our #bookstobooks campaign.
+Every book sold on our site contributes to school books for the kids at Happy Life Children's Home.

 You can also get hold of the print, ebook or audio formats from: